Shredder (Teenage Mutant Ninja Turtles): 2018 animated series

-After the Kuroi Yōroi was completed in "End Game", Draxum donned the armor, intent on destroying humanity once and for all in his misguided quest to protect the Yōkai.
-The Foot Lieutenant and the Foot Brute addressed him as Shredder, but he rejected the title, confused with the name "Shredder".
-Furthermore, due to a flaw in the armor (the Turtles' Jupiter Jim action figure was shoved in to cover a hole when the faceplate was used as a tea kettle), it was not able to properly absorb Draxum's power.
-After Draxum was defeated and spat out of the armor, due to April knocking a baseball against the action figure, it reassembled itself, having drained Draxum of his life force.
+After the Kuroi Yōroi is reassembled, Draxum dons the armor, intent on destroying humanity once and for all in his misguided quest to protect the Yōkai.
+The Foot Lieutenant and the Foot Brute address him as the Shredder, but he rejects the title.
+Due to a flaw in the armor, it is not able to properly absorb Draxum's power.